Role

 User Research

-Five qualitative interviews were conducted to uncover friction points and understand the emotions and thought processes behind user decisions.
+Five qualitative interviews were conducted to uncover points of hesitation in the shopping journey and explore the emotions influencing how users browse, evaluate, and make purchase decisions.

 Research Goals: